betrusted-io/betrusted-io.github.io/README.md

 Today's enclaves protect only certain cryptographic secrets, such as private keys.
 These enclaves lack human-friendly I/O and must delegate the task of rendering and recording information to a less secure host.

 This leads to an important nuance: protecting private keys is not the same thing as protecting your private bits.
-A remotely-controllled keyboard logger can still record your passwords as you type them; a screen grabber can still read your messages, photos, and authenticator tokens as easily as you can.
+A remotely-controlled keyboard logger can still record your passwords as you type them; a screen grabber can still read your messages, photos, and authenticator tokens as easily as you can.

-Betrusted solves this problem by incorporating easily auditable Human-Computer Interaction (HCI) elements to the security enclave, ensuring that human-readable secrets are never stored, displayed, or transmitted beyond the confines of the betrusted device: betrusted is a security enclave with human-friendly I/O.
+Betrusted solves this problem by incorporating easily auditable Human-Computer Interaction (HCI) elements to the security enclave.
+Betrusted ensures that human-readable secrets are never stored, displayed, or transmitted beyond the confines of the betrusted device: betrusted is a security enclave with human-friendly I/O.

 ## HCI-driven security model

 [HCI](https://en.wikipedia.org/wiki/Human%E2%80%93computer_interaction)
 stands for Human-Computer Interaction.
-It's about making computers usable to every day people.
+It's about making computers usable.

-People use a wide range of languages.
+Adding human I/O to an enclave means tackling the diversity of human language without compromising security.
 Thus a key challenge for betrusted is striking a balance between best security practices and a native-language HCI: more features means more attack surfaces, while too few features renders the device too difficult to use.

 Therefore, correctly scoping the HCI aspect is critical.
-Betrusted's HCI scope includes native-language text messaging support, as well as voice messaging.
+Betrusted's HCI scope includes text and voice messaging support.

 * The [HCI rationale](/hci-rationale/) page explores the core HCI requirements.